Previous step: Report outline

 - the full subject name: Computer Applications Technology

-You MUST use Controls (with the correct titles/names) for all the information on your cover page.
+Controls (with the correct titles/names) must be used for all the information on your cover page.
 Interestingly enough, whilst the curriculum specifies that we learn to use only form controls from Legacy Tools in Microsoft Word, the only way to create a control with a title as required is to use the newer, Rich Text Content Control.

 In the screenshot above we see the Rich Text Content Control (2) and the Legacy Tools button (3) on the Developer Ribbon (1)

-Use formatting – but NOT Styles (unless you create special Styles especially for your cover)!
-If you do go the extra mile and create or use Styles, remember that you can even “attach” a Style to a Rich Text Content Control!
+Use formatting, but NOT Styles (unless you create special Styles especially for your cover) on your cover!
+If you do go the extra mile and create or use appropriate Styles, remember that you can even “attach” a Style to a Rich Text Content Control!

 There must be no page number on your cover page.